image

 Accounting standards are applicable to each enterprise based on their classification.
 Enterprises are classified and labeled as Level I, Level II and Level III companies.

-• Holding and subsidiary enterprises of any one of the above at any time during the accounting period.
+• Holding companies or subsidiaries of any of the above

-• Holding and subsidiary enterprises of any one of the above at any time during the accounting period.
+• Holding companies or subsidiaries of any of the above

 Penalty for non-compliance